Project introduction and background information

 Carrousel evaluations have been a proven practice for years.
 With this innovation, the method is better documented and evidence based so everyone can try it.

-The manuals and evidence overview are provided as downloads to the right.
+The manuals and evidence overview are provided as downloads.

 Benefits of the Evaluation Assessment Carousel are according to Proveniers and Westra (2009):

 - “It frees the so feared traditional Jury Critics from its 'darker side' and makes it a motivating and inspiring happening.

 - It increases the developmental role: during several presentation rounds innovators learn to make their conceptual idea more complete.

 - It gives all the participants the opportunity for a quick scan of quality of the other innovations.

 - It creates more insight and involvement by the different academic and / or professional expert guest critics.

 [...]
 During several presentation rounds students learn to make their conceptual idea more complete, as they learn from comments from the mix of different academic and / or professional specialists.

 Design Studio teachers use it as a quick scan of quality of the other studios and for the other guests it also leads to increasing commitment.